stoneassemblies/StoneAssemblies.Site/content/docs/massauth/hands-on-lab.md

 ## Step 5: Hosting rules

+The **AuthServer** project is responsible for hosting the rules.
+The rules assemblies are loaded as plugins via [StoneAssemblies.Extensibility]({{< relref "/docs/extensibility/what-is" >}}).
+Since the extensibility system is NuGet based, rules and messages must be provisioned as NuGet packages.

-In order to host rules, we provide a production ready of *StoneAssemblies.MassAuth.Server* as docker image available in [DockerHub](https://hub.docker.com/r/stoneassemblies/massauth-server).
-But for debugging or even for customization purpose could be useful build your own rule host server.
-So, in the **AuthServer** project we also have to update the *Startup* class implementation.
+> There is a production ready [StoneAssemblies.MassAuth.Server](https://hub.docker.com/r/stoneassemblies/massauth-server) docker image available in [DockerHub](https://hub.docker.com).

+For debugging or even for customization purpose could be useful build your own rule host server project and the *Startup* class implementation must be updated to initialize the extensibility system and load rules.

 <script src="https://gist.github.com/alexfdezsauco/6384b11ed441d6efb06950e5e6babdc9.js"></script>